threefoldfoundation/info_sdk/src/3_smartcontract_for_it/capacity_0db.md

 Here is the schema used to define a 0-DB namespace reservation:

 - **Size**: the size of the namespace in GiB
 - **Mode**: 0-DB support different running mode.
-Check the 0-DB repository for more information about the possible running mode: https://github.com/Threefoldtech/0-db#running-modes.
+Check the 0-DB repository for more information about the possible running mode: https://github.com/Threefoldtech/0-DB#running-modes.
 Valid values for this fields are `seq` and `user`.
 - **Password**: the password of the namespace.
 When creating the workload, you need to encrypt this value with the public key of the node
-- **DiskType**: the type of disk to use. value can be `HDD` or `SSD`
+- **DiskType**: the type of disk to use. value could be `HDD` or `SSD`
-- **Public**: whether this 0-db namespace should be publicly accessible
+- **Public**: whether this 0-DB namespace should be publicly accessible
 - **pool_id**: the capacity pool ID to use to provision the workload

 ## Network consideration